number571/hidden-lake/README.md

 ## How it works

-The anonymous Hidden Lake network is an `abstract` network.
-This means that regardless of the system in which it is located and regardless of the number of nodes, as well as their location, the HL network remains anonymous.
-This property is achieved due to a theoretically provable `queue-based` problem.
-Its algorithm can be described as follows.
+The Hidden Lake anonymous network is based on the (queue-based) `QB-problem`, which can be described by the following list of actions:

 1. Each message `m` is encrypted with the recipient's key `k`: `c = Ek(m)`,
 2. Message `c` is sent during period `= T` to all network participants,